Anthrenus kompantzevi

-Differs in the structure of the antennae, the club being 2.8 times longer than the combined length of the preceding four segments.
-The length of the last segment is 3 times its maximum width and 5.3 times the length of the previous segment.
-The lateral edges of the pronotum are more evenly rounded, and the length of the elytra exceeds the length of the pronotum by 3.6-3.7 times.
-Length 2.2-2.6 mm, width 1.3-1.5 mm.

 Differential diagnosis

 Within subgenus Florilinus (characterized by 8-segmented antennae), the species can be distinguished through differences in the shape of the aedeagus and the structure of the antennal club.
 Specifically, the final segment of the club is nearly 11 times longer in males and 5.3 times longer in females compared to the preceding segment.

 Etymology

 The species is named in honor of A.V.
 Kompantsev, who collected the type specimen that was later provided to Zhantiev.